ankurag12/epd-dashboard/README.md

 pip install -r requirements.txt
 ```

-Run the server indefinitely.
+and run the server indefinitely.

 ```commandline
 nohup python server.py &
 ```

 After a few seconds, there should be images downloaded in `backend/image_repo`.
 You can verify that the server is
-working weill by visiting http://raspberrypi.local:8080 in your browser.
+working well by visiting http://raspberrypi.local:8080 in your browser.

-**Note:** If a RaspberryPi isn't available, any computer running Python can be used as a server.
-Just make sure to
+The server maintains a queue of available images from `image_repo`, popping one out whenever client (ESP32) queries.
+If
+the size of the queue drops below a threshold (default=10), it executes another pull from Instagram to
-update the URL in [main.py](frontend/main.py)
+update `image_repo` and the queue.

+To avoid repeating images, it also maintains a history of previously served images as `history.pkl`.
+Delete that file to
+recycle old images.

 ## frontend

 This is a MicroPython port of the
-original [MSP430 firmware from PlasticLogic](https://github.com/plasticlogic/pl-mcu-epd) with some modifications like
+original [MSP430 firmware from PlasticLogic](https://github.com/plasticlogic/pl-mcu-epd) (written in C) with some modifications like
-pulling the image to display from a server on the network instead of an SD-card.
+pulling the image to display from a server on the network instead of reading from an SD-card.

 If not done already, follow the steps here to
 prepare [ESP32 for MicroPython](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html).